jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

   * What 3 graphs do you feel most completely captured the central story as you understood it / were most integral?

-[Specific graphs]

-(Using just the 3 graphs identified above)
+[Specific graphs - Using just the 3 graphs identified above]

-Visualization 1: (description of visualization)
+*Visualization 1:* (description of visualization)

   * In one sentence, can you tell me why you selected this visualization?